I have posted several "mysteries" over the years, and some have been solved! Many thanks to those kind people who have replied and assisted.

 Doug Fisher

 So, the jist of it is that this was a civilian enclave built especially to service the off-post needs of the soldiers from Camp Funston.
 This camp was not particularly close to any large cities.
-As an example of the services available to soldiers, I have a real-photo picture postcard of a soldier, obviously taken in a studio.
-The location of the studio is given as "Army City".

 While informal enclaves of businesses were located close to Army and Navy facilities in the First World War, this is the only one that I know of, that was established solely for this purpose.
 After the end of the war, I am told, this "town" disappeared.